Insurance highlighted on paper

 Why These Terms Matter

-A COI isn’t just administrative.
+A Certificate of Insurance (COI) isn’t just administrative.
 It’s risk management in disguise.

-When you understand what these terms mean — really mean — you stop being the person chasing paperwork and start being the person protecting the business.
+When you understand what these insurance terms really mean, you stop being the person chasing paperwork and start being the person protecting the business.

 This isn’t about compliance for compliance’s sake.
 It’s about:

 Translation: this work is high stakes.
-And understanding the language makes you more than a reviewer — it makes you a protector of budgets, timelines, and relationships.
+Understanding the insurance terminology makes you more than a reviewer and it makes you a protector of budgets, timelines, and relationships.

 1. Certificate of Insurance (COI)

-The COI is the headline act — a one-page summary that proves a vendor has insurance.
-It lists who’s insured, what coverage they carry, how much, and the policy dates.
+The COI is the headline act.
+It's a one-page summary that proves a vendor has insurance coverage under an active insurance policy.
+It lists who’s insured, what coverage they carry, how much, and the policy dates, sometimes referred to as the policy period.

 But here’s the catch: it’s just the trailer, not the full film.
 It doesn’t guarantee protection.
-Without endorsements, you’re missing half the story.
+Without the right endorsements, you’re missing half the story.

 Quick Check: